@supergrain/silo

 createDocumentStoreContext<S extends DocumentStore<any, any>>()

 The React context wrapper.
 Mirrors createStoreContext<T>() from @supergrain/kernel/react: the type parameter S is the store type; the Provider takes the same config you'd pass to createDocumentStore() and constructs the store internally once per mount.
+Pass store instead of config to adopt a store instance you built outside React — to share one store across multiple React roots, or drive it from non-React code. config and store are the two ends of one pipeline (recipe vs. built store), so provide exactly one of the two — passing both throws.

 type DocStore = DocumentStore<TypeToModel, TypeToQuery>;